14 language features in TypeScript and Dart you may miss in Java

 Dart

 Dart has a similar concept as TypeScript.
-To implement an asynchronous generator function, mark the function body as async*
+To implement an asynchronous generator function, mark the function body as async*, and use yield statements to deliver values.
+The return value is a Stream object.

 13. Control flow analysis